Ciantic/mpeg1audio/README.markdown

 ### PyDev and Eclipse

 This project uses PyDev and Eclipse, and for this reason there are `.project` and `.pydevproject` files.
-For documentation there is EpyDoc launch configuration that can generate documentation from within Eclipse, see `docs/EpyDoc for mpeg1audio.launch`.
+For documentation there is Sphinx doc launch configuration that can generate documentation from within Eclipse, see `docs/SphinxDoc mpeg1audio.launch`.
 Currently the launch configuration has one hard-coded file path, so it is wise to edit this configuration before using it.

 There is also launch configuration for unit testing `tests/Tests for